nanualinav/personal-portfolio/README.md

 # Portfolio Website in React

-## this project was made for showcasing my projects I work on.
+This project was made for showcasing my projects I work on.
 It will be always in progress and updated with new information and new features.

-## Technologies used:
+Technologies used:
 - React
 - CSS framework React-bootstrap
 - CSS animations framework Animate.css

 To run the project follow the steps: